 This week, Schindelheim interviewed Snap-on Incorporated CEO Nick Pinchuk.
 WorkingNation profiled Snap-on’s public-private partnership with Gateway Technical College in Wisconsin as part of our Do Something Awesome video series in October.

 “Technical careers have a heck of a PR problem.
-90% of people in the United States will say that manufacturing is essential for future prosperity,” according to Nick Pinchuk, CEO of Wisconsin-based Snap-on Incorporated, “but only 30% of them will say ‘I want my child to be in manufacturing.’
+90 percent of people in the United States will say that manufacturing is essential for future prosperity,” according to Nick Pinchuk, CEO of Wisconsin-based Snap-on Incorporated, “but only 30 percent of them will say ‘I want my child to be in manufacturing.’
 They view it as dark, dumb, and dirty.
 When they behold someone who decides to become a welder, or a machine programmer, or a car mechanic, or an aviation repairman, they believe that that person has settled for the consolation prize of our society.”

 That PR problem, said Pinchuk, is partially behind the highly-skilled worker shortage that is plaguing businesses worldwide, including here in America.
 He believes we have to light a fire under our business leaders, our community leaders, and our politicians, and emphasize that making and repairing things is the backbone of our country’s prosperity past, present, and future.